 Grupo Antolin has sales of more than €4 billion and a workforce of around 28,000.
 Sorion has worked with Grupo Antolin (previously Magna Interiors) supplying build control facilities and electrical test systems since the late 1990s starting with R50 (the first of the new generation BMW Minis).

 The project was won by competitive tender, based upon the proposal Sorion submitted and the minimised risk of working with a company who has a proven track record.

+The Instrument Panels are are built and dispatched in sequence from one production line to match the Jaguar Land Rover (JLR) build at two plants.
+This sequence had to be replicated through to all sub-assembly lines, including the Instrument Panel and Console Facilities.
 In order to achieve the correct sequence, JLR supply the specification of each vehicle four days in advance of production and the Target Launch Sequence (TLS) is allocated at an early build stage.

-The guided assembly is controlled by Sorion Sextans-RT software with the production output of 4,000 assemblies per week.
+The guided assembly is controlled by Sorion’s Sextans software with the production output of 4,000 assemblies per week.
 At the end of each assembly facility the Instrument Panel and Console are transported to one of the Sorion electrical test stations.
-For traceability purposes, production information, such as serial numbers and tooling results are communicated back to our Orion™ database which,via a web browser, allows for bespoke quality assurance and performance reports to be produced.
+For traceability purposes, production information, such as serial numbers and tooling results are communicated back to our Orion database.
+This allows for bespoke quality assurance and performance reports to be produced.

 Through careful project planning and control we enabled our customer to meet their early build phases by staged installation and capability upgrades as information became available for process validation.

 If you would like a quote for your electrical test project, please give as much information as you can and we will get back to you.